 Integrated Screening.
 There are two phases to this test.
 In the first part, doctors combine the results of the ultrasound looking at your baby’s neck and the blood tests you got at 11-14 weeks.
 Then, they’ll take a second blood sample between 16-18 weeks.
 The results measure your baby’s risk for Down syndrome and spina bifida, a spinal cord and brain disorder.

 Sequential Screen.
 This is similar to integrated screening, but your doctor reviews the results with you right after the first phase at 11-14 weeks.
 It’s not as accurate as the longer test, but it lets you know your baby’s risk earlier.
 If the screening finds there may be a problem, your doctor will use more tests to find out for sure.
-If it doesn’t find a risk, you’ll most likely get the second blood test at 16-18 weeks to be safe.
+If the screening doesn’t find a risk, you’ll most likely get the second blood test at 16-18 weeks to be safe.

 Triple or quadruple screening test.
 Doctors check your blood for hormones and proteins that come from your baby or your placenta, the organ that brings them oxygen and nutrients.
 The test can look for three different substances (triple screening) or four (quadruple screening).
 Certain amounts of these mean your baby has a higher chance of having a birth defect or a genetic disease.
 This test happens in the second trimester, usually at 15 to 20 weeks.

 If you get a positive result on a screening, your doctor can use other tests to look for a problem.